chraghuram5/assignment-2---final-project-repository-team1/README.md

 ```
 Test explanations of user.test.js file

-1. Checks the creation of user if not present
+1. Tests the creation of user if not present
-2. Checks the creation of user if present
+2. Tests the creation of user if present
-3. tests the getUser method
+3. Tests the getUser method
-4. tests getUser method if user is not present
+4. Tests getUser method if user is not present
-5. tests user update
+5. Tests user update
-6. test delete user
+6. Tests delete user

 ## Team Members
 1. Luke Norris